 The PSBA is governed by the PSBA Board of Management, which was formally established on 15 September 2016.
-The Board currently consists of the following members: QPS Commissioner Ian Stewart (Chair), QFES Commissioner Katarina Carroll and an appointed external member, Geoff Waite, Executive General Manager, Risk and Intelligence, Queensland Treasury.
+The Board currently consists of the following members: QFES Acting Commissioner Michael Wassing (Chair); QPS Commissioner Katarina Carroll and an appointed external member, Geoff Waite, Acting Commissioner of State Revenue.

 The Board’s functions include providing leadership and oversight of the PSBA.
-The Chair of the Board, working with the Board members, is the head of the agency and is supported by the Chief Operating Officer, whose role is to help the Board perform its functions and be responsible for the day-to-day operations of the PSBA.
+The Board is supported by the PSBA Chief Operating Officer, whose role is to help the Board perform its functions and be responsible for the day-to-day operations of the PSBA.
 The Chief Operating Officer reports to the Board and must give effect to any direction of the Board.

 The PSBA’s history is outlined below: